 Andrey advised with respect to litigation, administrative law, and tax law matters.
 Over the course of more than 3 years he represented a non-US investment bank that was involved in the implementation of a US tax shelter involving options trading.
 Such representation occurred in the context of the US Senate tax shelter inquiry and hearings.

 Andrey has advised on FATCA implementation for several major international banks and a major UK financial institution.
 Andrey commented extensively on FATCA provisions and their application in the European context and the implication such provisions may have for both the participants in the bank lending and capital markets and to the individual account holders in mainstream banks.

 Andrey participated in discussions among the members of North American Tax Committee and European Tax Committee of ISDA in representing the interests of his former law firm and acting as counsel for ISDA.
 Andrey assisted the European Tax Committee in light of the changes to ISDA standard legal documentation used in derivatives transactions as a result of the HIRE Act including FATCA provisions.

 Andrey has written and published numerous external and internal papers, client alerts, and publications, including several law review articles.
 One of Andrey's law review articles was cited as definitive guidance by a US District Court, and another was cited in a subject matter area treatise.

 Andrey has undergone extensive media training and provided commentary on the US tax legal aspects in various news sources, including the Financial Times, South China Morning Post, Bloomberg News, Tax Review and Tax Journal.

 Attorney Advertising.
 Prior results do not guarantee a similar outcome.
 This site is not intended to provide and should not be construed as legal advice for any purpose.

-© ATLAS TAX CHAMBERS 2018.
+© Fountain Court Tax Chambers 2018.
 ALL RIGHTS RESERVED.